-The Marijuana Policy Project (MPP.org) is attempting to get marijuana legalized for adults in Arizona.
+The Marijuana Policy Project (MPP) is attempting to get marijuana legalized for adults in Arizona.

-Mason Tvert, spokesman for the Marijuana Policy Project stated, “Marijuana prohibition has proven to be just as huge a failure as alcohol prohibition.”
+Mason Tvert, spokesman for the MPP stated, “Marijuana prohibition has proven to be just as huge a failure as alcohol prohibition.”

 Recently, the U.S. Department of Justice, Senator John McCain, and former Mexican president Vicente Fox have all begun to support the legalization of marijuana for adults.

-“The department of justice has made it clear that states like Arizona and Colorado can adopt these, and they will respect them,” Tvert added.
+“The department of justice has made it clear that states like Arizona and Colorado can adopt these laws, and they will respect them,” Tvert added.

 In April, a Pew Research Center poll found that 52 percent of Americans support the legalization of marijuana for adults.
 And in May, a behavioral research center poll found that 56 percent of Arizonans favor the legalization of possession of marijuana in small amounts.